sdidasheva/memorycards/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Runs the server-api in the development mode, path cd .\server-api\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\